kamranahmedse/itomate/readme.md

 ```
 ## Two Columns, Three Panes Layout

-The layout below now has columns: first column having only one row so position for that would be `1/1`, for the second column we have two panes i.e. two rows.
-So first pane in the second column would be `2/1` and the second one would be `2/2`.
+The layout below now has two columns.
+First column has only one row so position for that would be `1/1`.
+For the second column we have two panes i.e. two rows; first pane in the second column would be `2/1` and the second one would be `2/2`.

 ```
 .------------------.------------------.